Special Keyboard Characters Cheat Sheets Mac & Windows

 Cheat Sheets and Online Tools to help

-- Pat’s Cheat Sheet – I made my own ‘cheat sheet’ for Mac, which I’ve included below.
+- Pat’s Cheat Sheet – I made my own ‘cheat sheet’ for Mac: Link to the cheatsheet I made for Mac.

 - Here is an online tool that is awesome.
 You can create a variety of characters for a variety of languages and copy and paste them into your document.
 It’s called typeit.org.